 Offered by the Foundation for Science and Disability, this award is for graduate students with a disability who are earning science, math, technology, engineering, pre-medical, and dental degrees.

-• Amount: $1,000
+- Amount: $1,000

-• Eligibility: Students must be a United States citizen with a disability to receive this award.
+- Eligibility: Students must be a United States citizen with a disability to receive this award.
 Applicants should include recommendation letters and an essay detailing how the scholarship will help them achieve their career goals.

-• Deadline: Varies
+- Annual Deadline: Varies

 5 Tips to Land that Master’s Scholarship

-After reviewing our list, you likely have an idea about which of the 30 scholarships you want to apply for — hopefully many of them!
+After reviewing our list, you likely have an idea about which of the scholarships you want to apply for — hopefully many of them!
 That’s great, but identifying the right opportunities is only the beginning.
 Now it’s time to win these scholarships with a stand-out application.
 Just as you had to impress schools to earn your spot in a master’s degree program, you must also put your best foot forward to win scholarships.
 Below is a list of tips that can help.

 Tip 1: Find as many scholarships as possible

 Chances are, you didn’t apply to just one school when looking for an undergraduate program.
 You probably even applied to multiple schools when you considered getting a master’s degree.
 The same is true for scholarships.
-It’s best to keep your options as open as possible, and to identify as many awards as you’re eligible for.
+It’s best to keep your options as open as possible and to identify as many awards as you’re eligible for.
 Whether they come from schools, private companies, academic societies, or disability-related organizations, it’s best to have multiple scholarships in mind to increase your chances of winning funding.

 Tip 2: Carefully review eligibility requirements and prepare application materials

 When applying for scholarships, the last thing you want to do is waste time.
-Every award has its own eligibility requirements, so be sure to review them carefully before putting in an application.
+Every award has its own eligibility requirements, so be sure to review them carefully before submitting an application.
 Scholarships may have requirements related to the type of disability applicants have, their academic achievements and extracurricular activities, or personal traits like race and gender.
 Paying close attention to eligibility requirements gives you a great opportunity to find scholarships that match your strengths and interests.
 It also helps you avoid the awards for which you’re not the right candidate.

 After identifying which scholarships are right for you, it’s time to put your application materials together.
 Read the instructions carefully to ensure you don’t miss anything.
 Don’t end up being disqualified because you overlooked something the scholarship committee requested.